 I could go on … but Ghost Adventures is coming on soon and I have to tune in.

-So, in quick summary, speaking a different language than everyone else is speaking is ground zero and an essential part of the definition of being signature, and sometimes those different language songs end up becoming perennial classics, as well as instant gratification songs.
+So, in quick summary, speaking a different language than everyone else is speaking is ground zero of songwriting tips, and an essential part of the definition of being signature.
+Sometimes those different language songs end up becoming perennial classics, as well as instant gratification songs.
 Best of Both Worlds!